geerlingguy/top500-benchmark/README.md

 > **Note**: The names of the nodes inside `hosts.ini` must match the hostname of their corresponding node; otherwise, the benchmark will hang when you try to run it in a cluster.
 >
 > For example, if you have `node-01.local` in your `hosts.ini` your host's hostname should be `node-01` and not something else like `raspberry-pi`.
+>
+> If you're testing with `.local` domains on Ubuntu, and local mDNS resolution isn't working, consider installing the `avahi-daemon` package:
+>
+> `sudo apt-get install avahi-daemon`

 Then run the benchmarking playbook inside this directory: